EcologyR/BlueCarbon/README.md

 corrected to estimate the original depth of the samples.
 This function (`decompact()`) applies a linear correction (assuming uniform compaction of the core material) to adjust the sample depth accurately.
-If dry bulk density data is provided, the function also corrects it accordingly.
+If dry bulk density was estimated before compaction correction, it can be provided as a variable and the function will correct it accordingly.

 #### ***estimate_oc*** **- Organic carbon % estimation from organic matter %**